-Young adults in college, particularly international students who may live thousands of miles from home, may also feel disconnected from their prior social support system as they encounter new people, values, and life experiences.
+College students may also feel disconnected from their support systems back home as they encounter new people, values, and life experiences.

-While the transition to college can be challenging, most students eventually acclimate to their new surroundings.
-As a mental health provider on a college campus, I compiled some tips to help you make a smooth transition to college and maintain balance and well-being as a student.
+While the transition to college can be difficult, most students eventually acclimate to their surroundings.
+As a campus mental health provider, I compiled seven tips to help you make a smooth transition to college and maintain balance and well-being throughout your time as a student.

-Seemingly every day I advise students to sleep more and work less.
-It often feels like there are not enough hours in the day for college students to do everything they want to do, whether that means going to class, studying, socializing, working, sports, or other extracurricular activities.
-In this atmosphere of constant activity, sleep is often the first thing to go.
+It often feels as though there aren't enough hours in the day for college students to do everything they want to do, whether that's going to class, studying, socializing, working, playing sports, or participating in extracurriculars.
+In this atmosphere of constant activity, sleep is typically the first thing to go.

-In college, it is almost a badge of honor to "pull an all nighter."
-It doesn't matter how cool it may be or how many more hours you could spend studying by staying awake, getting enough sleep is critical to your health and well-being in college.
-Without good sleep, you are at risk of developing both physical and mental illness, and you also become less able to function in all those areas you wanted to excel in in the first place (in particular, school).
+In college, it's almost a badge of honor to pull an all-nighter.
+In the end, though, it doesn't matter how cool it might be or how many more hours you could spend studying by staying awake — getting enough sleep is critical to your health and well-being, not to mention your grades.

-You can often improve your sleep by practicing better sleep hygiene.
-Below are some practical tips to help you get a better night's sleep.
+The best way to improve your sleep is to practice better sleep hygiene.
+Here are some practical tips to help you get a better night's sleep:

 - Go to sleep and wake up at the same times every day